Generalizing Correspondence Analysis for Applications in Machine Learning: Correspondence Analysis beyond SVD

-We illustrate an important property, called the \emph{reconstitution formula}, based on the theory of the PICs and the principal functions introduced above.
 As illustrated in \eqref{eq:mmse}, the principal functions precisely characterize the MSE-performance of estimating a function of $X$ from an observation $Y$ (and vice-versa) \cite{du2017principal}.
-In fact, the PICs and principal functions can be used to reconstruct the joint distribution entirely, as stated in the following theorem. \begin{thm}[Reconstitution Formula \cite{buja1990remarks}] Given the PICs $\{\lambda_i\}_{i=1}^d$ and the principal functions $\{f_i, g_i\}_{i=1}^d$ of the joint distribution $P_{X, Y}$ with regard to a common measure, we have
+In fact, the PICs and principal functions can be used to reconstruct the joint distribution entirely, as stated in the following important theorem which introduces the \emph{Lancaster decomposition}\footnote{This decomposition has also appeared in the CA literature \cite{greenacre1984theory, buja1990remarks} under the name \emph{reconstitution formula}.}.
+This decomposition is key to connect the PICs with CA.